China's BYD to assemble EVs in Pakistan from 2026

-KARACHI: Chinese electric vehicle giant BYD plans to roll out its first car assembled in Pakistan by July or August 2026 to capture growing demand for electric and plug-in hybrid vehicles in the region, a company executive said on Wednesday.
+KARACHI: Chinese electric vehicle giant BYD, plans to roll out its first car assembled in Pakistan by July or August 2026 to capture growing demand for electric and plug-in hybrid vehicles in the region, a company executive said.

 The plant has been under construction since April near Karachi in a partnership between BYD and Mega Motor Company, a subsidiary of Pakistani utility Hub Power, Danish Khaliq, vice president of sales and strategy at BYD Pakistan, told Reuters.

-It would initially have the capacity to produce 25,000 units a year on a double shift, he said.
-He did not elaborate on when the plant would achieve full capacity or say when mass production would begin there.
+It would initially have the capacity to produce 25,000 units a year on a double shift.

 The plant will start by assembling imported parts, with some local production of non-electric components, Khaliq said, adding it would initially produce vehicles for the domestic market, with potential to export to right-hand drive countries in the region depending on freight costs and business economics.